"Why the Hell isn't THIS on DVD yet?" -- Number 55

 BOEING BOEING (1965 Paramount) Starring Tony Curtis, Jerry Lewis, Thelma Ritter, Dany Saval, Christiane Schmidtmer, Suzanna Leigh, Lomax Study.
 Directed by John Rich.

 Changing standards aside, the fatal flaw with BOEING BOEING is an unexpected one: it’s impossible to buy matinee idol Curtis as a ladies’ man here.
 The role of the scheming playboy would seem to be tailor made for the actor (DON’T MAKE WAVES, SWEET SMELL OF SUCCESS) but with the script requiring him to be constantly manic and anal, there’s little about him that’s either suave or romantic.
-Any of these ladies wanting to marry him is simply too hard to swallow, much less all three.
+Any one of these ladies wanting to marry him is simply too hard to swallow--much less all three.